Roman Procházka

-Roman Procházka (/sk/; born 14 March 1989) is a Slovak footballer who plays for Spartak Trnava as a midfielder.
+Roman Procházka (/sk/; born 14 March 1989) is a Slovak professional footballer who plays as a midfielder for Slovak First Football League club Spartak Trnava.

 Club career

 Spartak Trnava

 Procházka began his career with his hometown club Spartak Trnava.
 On 13 May 2007, he made his debut for Spartak first team against Eldus Močenok at the age of 18.

 Levski Sofia

 Procházka signed with Bulgarian side Levski Sofia on 14 June 2012 on a three-year deal.
 He made his debut for Levski on 19 July, in a 1–0 home win over FK Sarajevo in a UEFA Europa League match.
 He made his Bulgarian A Group debut on 11 August, starting in a 1–0 home win over Chernomorets Burgas.
 Procházka made only 16 league starts throughout his first season with Levski.

 Spartak Trnava (loan)

 On 19 June 2013, Procházka was loaned to his previous club Spartak Trnava on a season-long deal.

 Return to Levski

 In June 2014, Procházka returned to Levski.
 After a successful pre-season with the Blues, he was included in Pepe Murcia's squad for the campaign.
 On 2 August 2014, Procházka scored his debut goal for Levski in a 1–0 win against Lokomotiv Sofia at Georgi Asparuhov Stadium.
 During the season he became an integral part of the team.